Finding Aids

 Scope and Contents of the Collection

-The second, handwritten letter was written by Morley on 7 May 1940 and addressed to "Paul."
-It is on Green Escape, Roslyn Heights stationary, referring to Morley's Long Island residence.
-In the letter, Morley discusses the Ampersand Club, a social organization devoted to the appreciation of books and book production.
+In another, written by Morley on 7 May 1940 and addressed to "Paul," Morley discusses the Ampersand Club, a social organization devoted to the appreciation of books and book production.
 Likely this letter was sent to Paul Hillestad, who was secretary of the club in 1940.
 Morley discusses proofs for a book in the letter, possibly referring to Friends, Romans..., the text of an address by Morley which the Ampersand Club had published in 1940.

 Return to top